Jaine Green: As producer

 In 2009, Green was executive producer on Channel 4's My Monkey Baby, about people who treat monkeys as children who don't grow up which provoked a debate about the ethics of keeping monkeys as pets.
 Lori and Jim Johnson, interviewed in the documentary, consider Jessy, a Capuchin monkey, to be their child to such a degree that Jim states that, 'If I hear anyone call her a monkey I throw a fit.
 She's my daughter, 100%'.
 The film reveals the family traumas that underpin this behaviour as Lori hadn't had contact with any of her six children for five years and another participant, Mary-Lynn, had had to have a hysterectomy at a young age.

 Another example of a film that Green produced that looks at 'outsiders' is Love in Rimini which features the love lives of straight Italian men in relationships with transsexuals.
 It explores how men justify their attraction to a transsexual and how this fits into straight sexual identity, particularly in the context of machismo in Italian society.

 Green echoed her earlier interest in the paranormal as series producer in 2009 for Psychic Academy, where Tony Stockwell, who claims to have demonstrated psychic abilities as a child, attempts to identify members of the public who have the ability to perceive information hidden from the normal senses through extrasensory perception (ESP) or have the necessary intuitive processes to produce the appearance of such abilities.

 In 2012, she was series producer for Secret Millionaire in the UK which won Best Docu-Soap at the National Reality TV Awards 2012 by The National Reality TV Academy.

-From 2015-2016, Jaine Green was the global Show Runner for UnderCover Angel, a ten part series for National Geographic Channel.
+From 2015 to 2016, Jaine Green was the global Show Runner for UnderCover Angel, a ten part series for National Geographic Channel.